awestover/thoughts/content/0stack/the world is full of allies.md

 Now please, don't take this too far.
 The universe does not care about you *at all*.
 Sufficiently large faceless organizations maybe also don't super care about you, or at least have to overcome a really large amount of inertia to care about you or something.
-Really, please don't interpret this post as advocating you to do something other than [[quest for truth|seek the truth]].
+Really, please don't interpret this post as advocating you to do something other than seek the truth.
 But I'm noticing that a personal failing of mine is to underestimate how much other people are willing / happy to help me out.

 > Q: ok Alek, that's really vague.
 Do you have an example?